English-language Indian films

-English-language Indian films go back to the days of silent film.
-After the coming of sound, feature films in English almost disappeared.
+English-language Indian films date back to the silent film era.
+After the advent of sound, feature films in English almost disappeared.

 History

 Silent era

-In the 1920s, films directed by Franz Osten and Himansu Rai, including The Light of Asia and A Throw of Dice, could be considered as English-language films because the titles were in English.
-With the coming of sound, directors such as Osten and Rai chose Hindi as the language, thus effectively bringing to a close this phase of English-language films made in India.
+In the 1920s, films directed by Franz Osten and Himansu Rai, including The Light of Asia and A Throw of Dice, could be considered English-language films because the intertitles were in English.
+With the advent of sound, directors such as Osten and Rai chose Hindi as the language, thus effectively bringing to a close this phase of English-language films made in India.

 Crossover films

 An attempt to make English talkies in India named Karma failed domestically in 1933.

 Indian crossover films appeared in Indian cinema with international productions with Indian themes, starting with Merchant Ivory Productions' first venture, The Householder (1963), which has an India story, setting with an Indian cast, and included Shashi Kapoor, Leela Naidu, and Durga Khote.
 This was followed by a number of India-themed films largely propelled by Indian-born producer, Ismail Merchant.
 However, it took a while before an Indian director would commercially take up making films in the English language.